hyperledger/identus-cloud-agent/docs/docusaurus/multitenancy/admin-authz-ext-iam.md

 In the past tutorials, the administrator utilized a static API key for authentication and authorization.
-The Agent also features a more sophisticated role-based authorization mechanism using external IAM, allowing users to be authorized under different roles and granting access to different parts of the Agent.
+The Agent also features a more sophisticated role-based authorization mechanism using external IAM, allowing users to be authorized under different roles and granting access to parts of the Agent.

 ## Roles